worldline/learning-ai/docs/src/servicesai/README.md

 ### Chain

-[`Chain`](https://python.langchain.com/v0.1/docs/modules/chains/) Chains refer to sequences of calls - whether to an LLM, a tool, or a data preprocessing step.
+[`Chain`](https://python.langchain.com/v0.1/docs/modules/chains/) Chains refer to sequences of calls - whether to an LLM, a tool, or a data pre-processing step.
 It is a sequence of calls that are executed in order, with the output of one call being the input for the next call.It enables you to create complex workflows by combining the output of one LLM call with the input of another.
 This is useful for tasks that require multiple steps or interactions with external systems.

 ```python
 from langchain.chains import LLMChain